afajardorodriguez/POLI-179-Project/README.md

-# POLI-179-Project

-**Overview**
+#POLI-179-Project
+Overview

-Our project aims to analyze the oral arguments presented during Supreme Court cases and explore the relationship between justices' rhetoric, sentiment, and voting patterns.
+Our project delves into the analysis of oral arguments presented during Supreme Court cases, aiming to uncover the intricate relationship between justices' rhetoric, sentiment, and voting patterns.

+**Research Question:
-**Research Question:** We hypothesize that the verbal exchanges during oral arguments contain valuable indicators of justices' sequential positions and voting tendencies.
+** We hypothesize that the verbal exchanges during oral arguments serve as valuable indicators of justices' sequential positions and voting tendencies.

-In order to test this, we provide the necessary data and replication code here.
+To validate our hypothesis, we provide access to the necessary data and replication code in this repository.

 **Data**:
-This directory contains raw and cleaned data in which can also be found in Convokit toolkit.
+This directory contains both raw and cleaned data, available through the Convokit toolkit, facilitating transparency and reproducibility.

 **Notebooks**:
-This directory hosts Jupyter notebooks used for analysis, visualization, and interpretation of results.
-Contains data used in the project.
+Explore our Jupyter notebooks housed in this directory for comprehensive analysis, visualization, and interpretation of results.
+It encompasses the data utilized throughout the project.

 **Figures**:
-This directory contains all figures generated during analysis, including plots, charts, and visualizations.
+Find all visual aids and figures generated during our analysis in this directory, including plots, charts, and visualizations.

+----- Link to our Project Folder on Google Drive ------

+POLI 179 Project: Google Drive

+This link provides access to our project folder on Google Drive, offering additional resources and materials related to our project.

 **----- Link to our Project Folder on Google Drive ------**